rafaelsmiranda/phyton_chalenge/README.md

-# Advertio Interview Exercise - WIP
+# Advertio Interview Exercise
-Pagination algorithm as a module with tests.
+Pagination algorithm as a module with tests and a main.py file with some example results.

-This is a WIP.
-Corner cases are being analysed.